ARESxCyber/pwnkernel/helper_scripts/README.md

 exploit.
 Since there's no C compiler provided in the emulator, you'll need to compile your exploit externally.

+### Static linking

+You can do `gcc -o solve -static solve.c`, and you should be able to run `./solve` in the emulator.
+However, static linking results in very large executables which take too long to send over a networked session.

+### Dynamic linking

+To keep the binary size small, we can cross-compile dynamically-linked binaries that run on the emulator.

-Luckily an SDK is provided in `x86_64-buildroot-linux-uclibc_sdk-buildroot.tar.gz`.
+An SDK is provided in `x86_64-buildroot-linux-uclibc_sdk-buildroot.tar.gz`.
 Extract it and run `relocate-sdk.sh`.
 Then you can use `cross_compile.sh` to compile your C files.